Revolver Upstairs

 Revolver Upstairs, known locally as 'Revs' or 'Revolver', is a live music bar and nightclub located on Chapel Street, Melbourne, Australia.

 The venue regularly hosts performances from electronic music artists, especially the techno scene.

 It is one of Australia's most famous nightclubs.
 The venue is in-part known for its 24-hour weekend license, and so is notorious as a common location for a 'weekend bender'; with 72-hour continuous benders being a feature of urban legend about the venue.
 Ordinarily, the music is interrupted during Saturday midday to operate as a Thai restaurant; after which it operates continuously until Monday morning.

 Revs is a somewhat notorious venue in popular culture, in part due to rumours surrounding what occurs inside the club.
-Some of these rumours are disputed by the venue's managers as urban myth, and Vice has reported that the rumours are inaccurate.
+Some of these rumours are disputed by the venue's managers as urban myths, and Vice has reported that the rumours are inaccurate.